 What if the americanized/canadian version of 90s street fighter animated series is modernized

-1. Modernized Americanized Street Fighter Animated Series
+1. Modernized Americanized Street Fighter Animated Series:

 A modernized Americanized/Canadian Street Fighter animated series utilizing today’s advanced animation technology and high-quality voice acting could feature fluid and dynamic fight scenes, detailed character designs, and immersive environments, with music composed by renowned artists to enhance the overall experience; deeper character backstories and expanded lore could make the series more engaging, drawing from the rich lore of the Street Fighter games and exploring the origins of characters like Ryu and Chun-Li while introducing new characters to add fresh dynamics; a new, non-canon storyline that stays true to the essence of the Street Fighter games while introducing new characters and plot elements would keep the series fresh and exciting, involving new rivalries, alliances, and threats, making it an engaging addition to the Street Fighter universe that appeals to both nostalgic fans and new viewers by maintaining the essence of the games while exploring new narratives and characters; a modern remake of the 90s Street Fighter animated series with better animation, voice quality, music, character development, and expanded lore could be a hit, allowing for creative freedom while respecting the original material, exploring new storylines, characters, and settings while offering fresh takes on beloved characters, resulting in a visually stunning, immersive, and compelling series that stays true to the spirit of the games.

-2. Merging Americanized Street Fighter and Street Fighter II: V
+2. Merging Americanized Street Fighter and Street Fighter II: V:

 Merging the Americanized Street Fighter animated series and Street Fighter II: V into one series could weave together the global tournament aspect from Street Fighter II: V with the espionage and military themes from the Americanized series, featuring a diverse cast of characters from both series, the games, and other Capcom IPs, introducing fighters with unique abilities and backgrounds; incorporating the best elements from the live-action movies could add interesting plot points and character portrayals, creating a rich and diverse storyline, offering a unique blend of characters, settings, and plotlines; combining the Americanized Street Fighter series with Street Fighter II: V and elements from the games and live-action movies could create a rich, multi-layered narrative, allowing for a broader exploration of characters and storylines, appealing to both old and new fans, allowing for exciting character interactions, new plot twists, and a richly expanded universe; merging the Americanized Street Fighter animated series and Street Fighter II: V into one series, incorporating elements from the games, other Capcom IPs, and the live-action movies could create a dynamic and engaging narrative that weaves together a tapestry of stories, integrating elements from games like "Darkstalkers" or "Final Fight" to expand the universe, reimagining and improving upon certain unique character interpretations or specific plot points from the live-action movies, ultimately creating a fresh, enriched perspective on the Street Fighter universe.

-3. Improved Episodes with Game Storylines
+3. Improved Episodes with Game Storylines:

 To improve the episodes of the 90s Americanized Street Fighter animated series, they could be reimagined with enhanced plot elements and storylines from the Street Fighter games, providing a more cohesive and engaging narrative; each episode could focus on different characters, exploring their personal journeys, backstories, and relationships, which would add depth and coherence to the series; incorporating character backstories and motivations, iconic fights and rivalries, the World Warrior tournament, Shadaloo's sinister plans, and the mysterious Akuma would make the series more engaging and true to the source material, creating a more dynamic and appealing series for both nostalgic fans and new viewers; integrating storylines and plot elements from the Street Fighter games could enhance the episodes by including iconic battles, character arcs, and game-specific lore, with episodes reworked to include iconic storylines such as the World Warrior tournament, the rise of Shadaloo, or the conflict between Ryu and Akuma, focusing on different characters and aligning their stories with their game counterparts, ultimately creating a more engaging and dynamic series that remains true to the source material while providing a richer narrative experience.

-4. Diverse Characters Based on Customized Avatars
+4. Diverse Characters Based on Customized Avatars:

-Creating original and exclusive characters based on random customized avatars from Street Fighter would add a fresh and diverse cast to the series, with unique designs that provide visual diversity and keep the audience engaged; these characters could have personalized traits and abilities, making them relatable to fans who enjoy creating their own fighters, introducing original characters based on customized avatars from the Street Fighter games would add diversity and uniqueness, bringing new fighting styles and backgrounds, enriching the series' world; using customized avatars as inspiration for original and exclusive characters in the 90s Americanized Street Fighter animated series could result in intriguing new personalities, abilities, and storylines, adding a fresh layer of creativity to the series, introducing a diverse and unique cast that brings a fresh set of fighters to the series with unique fighting styles, backgrounds, and story arcs, adding variety, new perspectives, and new dynamics to the show, ultimately enriching the series with new characters and storylines while maintaining the spirit of the original games..
+Creating original and exclusive characters based on random customized avatars from Street Fighter 6 would add a fresh and diverse cast to the series, with unique designs that provide visual diversity and keep the audience engaged; these characters could have personalized traits and abilities, making them relatable to fans who enjoy creating their own fighters, introducing original characters based on customized avatars from the Street Fighter 6 would add diversity and uniqueness, bringing new fighting styles and backgrounds, enriching the series' world; using customized avatars as inspiration for original and exclusive characters in the 90s Americanized Street Fighter animated series could result in intriguing new personalities, abilities, and storylines, adding a fresh layer of creativity to the series, introducing a diverse and unique cast that brings a fresh set of fighters to the series with unique fighting styles, backgrounds, and story arcs, adding variety, new perspectives, and new dynamics to the show, ultimately enriching the series with new characters and storylines while maintaining the spirit of the original games.

-5. TV-14 Rating
+5. TV-14 Rating:

 A TV-14 rated Street Fighter animated series would allow for more mature storytelling, exploring deeper and more mature themes, including martial arts violence, strong language, and sexual content, with intense fight scenes and complex character interactions; the plot could delve into serious issues, providing a richer narrative for older fans, and this approach would cater to adult fans of the games and appeal to a broader audience, offering a more intense viewing experience; making the series TV-14 for adults or teens would allow for darker themes, more intense martial arts action, and complex character dynamics, appealing to older fans and gamers who grew up with the franchise; this mature version of the series could explore complex themes and showcase intense martial arts action, providing a more engaging and dynamic series that appeals to a wider audience, making it more appealing to older fans and players of the games; this could provide a more serious and gritty tone, enabling the exploration of darker and more complex storylines, such as the psychological effects of the Satsui no Hado or the corruption within Shadaloo, thereby enhancing the overall narrative depth and engaging mature audiences, ultimately creating a series that is not kid-friendly but TV-14 for adults or teens, offering a more intense and mature viewing experience.

-6. Characters from Street Fighter 3, 4, 5, and 6
+6. Characters from Street Fighter 3, 4, 5, and 6:

-Incorporating characters from Street Fighter III, IV, V, and VI, such as Juri, Crimson Viper, Ibuki, Sean, Elena, Rashid, Laura, Kimberly, and Luke, would expand the roster, adding fresh dynamics and new storylines; the series could explore interactions between characters from different games, creating interesting relationships and rivalries, making the series relevant and exciting for fans of the newer games; this inclusion would keep the series fresh and relevant, allowing for the exploration of newer storylines and character arcs, enriching the series by offering new personalities, abilities, and conflicts; imagine the likes of Alex, Ibuki, Dudley, and Rashid joining the cast, adding diverse characters that enhance the series' world, providing a more engaging and dynamic narrative for both old and new fans; including characters from later Street Fighter games, such as Street Fighter III, IV, V, and VI, would broaden the character roster and introduce new fighting styles and storylines, with characters like Juri, Rashid, or Luke featured to expand the roster and add fresh dynamics, the series could explore conflicts and alliances between characters from different generations of Street Fighter, adding depth and variety to the narrative, making it more engaging and appealing to both long-time fans and new viewers.
+Incorporating characters from Street Fighter III, IV, V, and VI, such as Juri,Seth,Crimson Viper,Gill,Urien,Kolin,Yun and Yang,Makoto, Ibuki, Sean, Elena, Ed,Rashid, Laura,JP,Kimberly, Jamie,and Luke, would expand the roster, adding fresh dynamics and new storylines; the series could explore interactions between characters from different games, creating interesting relationships and rivalries, making the series relevant and exciting for fans of the newer games; this inclusion would keep the series fresh and relevant, allowing for the exploration of newer storylines and character arcs, enriching the series by offering new personalities, abilities, and conflicts; imagine the likes of Alex, Ibuki, Dudley, and Rashid joining the cast, adding diverse characters that enhance the series' world, providing a more engaging and dynamic narrative for both old and new fans; including characters from later Street Fighter games, such as Street Fighter III, IV, V, and VI, would broaden the character roster and introduce new fighting styles and storylines, with characters like Juri, Rashid, or Luke featured to expand the roster and add fresh dynamics, the series could explore conflicts and alliances between characters from different generations of Street Fighter, adding depth and variety to the narrative, making it more engaging and appealing to both long-time fans and new viewers.

-7. Joint Production by Japanese and American Studios
+7. Joint Production by Japanese and American Studios:

 Combining the strengths of both Japanese and American animation studios in a joint production, supervised by Capcom Japan, would result in high-quality animation and storytelling, designed to appeal to both Western and Eastern audiences with careful localization and voice acting; this collaborative production would ensure high-quality production values and cultural authenticity, streaming or airing the series first in the West and then in Japan to maximize its reach and impact, generating buzz and excitement globally, ensuring a faithful adaptation while catering to Western audiences and maximizing its global appeal; a collaboration between Japanese and American animation studios, supervised by Capcom Japan, could result in a series that blends the best of both worlds, ensuring that the series stays true to its roots while appealing to a global audience; premiering the series first in the West and then in Japan could build anticipation and cater to a global audience, allowing for cultural adaptations to be made for different audiences, thereby creating a series that combines the strengths of both Japanese and American studios and maximizes its appeal across diverse markets, ensuring high-quality production values and cultural authenticity, generating buzz and excitement globally, and creating a series that combines the strengths of both studios and maximizes its global appeal.

-8. Theme Song and Soundtrack by Hip-Hop Artists
+8. Theme Song and Soundtrack by Hip-Hop Artists:

-Featuring a theme song and soundtrack produced by popular hip-hop artists like Lil Wayne, 2 Chainz, Juicy J, Ja Rule, Future, AK-69, AKLO, Far East Movement, Kid Ink, or Run the Jewels would add a contemporary and energetic vibe to the series, with the music blending different cultural influences to enhance the overall atmosphere; having a rapper or hip-hop artist produce or sing the theme song or soundtrack would give the series a modern and edgy vibe, resonating with contemporary audiences and adding a unique flavor to the show; a soundtrack produced by popular rappers or hip-hop artists could give the series a contemporary edge, with artists like Lil Wayne, 2 Chainz, or Run the Jewels bringing a unique flavor to the show’s music, thereby adding an edgy, modern vibe to the series, appealing to a broader audience; this modern vibe could blend traditional hip hop beats with elements of electronic and orchestral music to match the intense action of the series, making it more culturally relevant and appealing to fans of hip hop; featuring a rapper or hip hop artist would enhance the series' cultural relevance and broaden its appeal, especially among fans of hip hop, making the series more culturally relevant and appealing to fans of hip hop by blending different cultural influences to enhance the overall atmosphere and providing a more intense and engaging viewing experience.
+Featuring a theme song and soundtrack produced by popular hip-hop artists like Lil Wayne, 2 Chainz, Juicy J, Ja Rule, Future, AK-69, AKLO,Rich Brian, Far East Movement, Kid Ink, or Run the Jewels would add a contemporary and energetic vibe to the series, with the music blending different cultural influences to enhance the overall atmosphere; having a rapper or hip-hop artist produce or sing the theme song or soundtrack would give the series a modern and edgy vibe, resonating with contemporary audiences and adding a unique flavor to the show; a soundtrack produced by popular rappers or hip-hop artists could give the series a contemporary edge, with artists like Lil Wayne, 2 Chainz, or Run the Jewels bringing a unique flavor to the show’s music, thereby adding an edgy, modern vibe to the series, appealing to a broader audience; this modern vibe could blend traditional hip hop beats with elements of electronic and orchestral music to match the intense action of the series, making it more culturally relevant and appealing to fans of hip hop; featuring a rapper or hip hop artist would enhance the series' cultural relevance and broaden its appeal, especially among fans of hip hop, making the series more culturally relevant and appealing to fans of hip hop by blending different cultural influences to enhance the overall atmosphere and providing a more intense and engaging viewing experience.

-9. Inspiration from Popular Franchises
+9. Inspiration from Popular Franchises:

 Taking inspiration from popular franchises like Beyblade, Dragon Ball Super, Dragon Ball GT, Fast and Furious, Mortal Kombat Legends, Power Rangers Dino Thunder, Kaizoku Sentai Gokaiger, Jackie Chan Adventures, Boruto, Avatar the Last Airbender, Legend of Korra, Cobra Kai, Young Justice, and Never Back Down would add dynamic storytelling elements and action-packed sequences, with the series exploring a variety of themes from friendship and rivalry to personal growth and redemption; drawing inspiration from these franchises would create a dynamic and engaging series that attracts fans of these franchises by adding a variety of elements to the show, shaping the action sequences, character development, and overall tone, leading to dynamic storytelling with high-stakes action, deep character development, and intricate plot twists; this unique blend of action, adventure, and martial arts would appeal to a broad audience, resulting in a dynamic, action-packed series with diverse themes and engaging storytelling, incorporating themes of personal growth, teamwork, and moral dilemmas, enriching the narrative and making the show more appealing to a wider audience by offering varied themes and engaging storylines.

-10. Art Style and Animation
+10. Art Style and Animation:

-Combining the art styles and animation techniques of Avatar: The Last Airbender, Legend of Korra, Boondocks, X-Men '97, Naruto Shippuden, Castlevania, City Hunter, and One Punch Man would create a visually stunning series, with unique visuals and impressive fight choreography showcasing the distinct fighting styles of each character, making the action sequences thrilling and memorable; the series would feature well-choreographed fight scenes that elevate the overall quality, blending Asian-inspired elements with Western-style action and humor, resulting in a visually stunning and dynamic narrative; this approach to art style and animation would capture the essence of Street Fighter, offering high-quality character design, animation, and fight choreography, and providing a visually appealing and engaging experience that resonates with both fans of the games and new viewers; combining the art styles and animation techniques from Avatar: The Last Airbender, Legend of Korra, Boondocks, X-Men '97, Naruto Shippuden, Castlevania, City Hunter, and One Punch Man would create a visually stunning and dynamic series with fluid fight choreography and detailed character designs, each character having a distinct look and fighting style, making the series visually diverse and engaging with unique aesthetics and especially exciting and engaging fight choreography; the art style, character design, animation, and fight choreography of a modernized 90s Street Fighter animated series would be similar to the combination of Avatar the Last Airbender, Black Dynamite, Seis Manos, Legend of Korra, Boondocks, X-Men '97, Jackie Chan Adventures, Naruto Shippuden, Castlevania, City Hunter, and One Punch Man, resulting in a visually stunning animation that offers a rich and immersive experience for viewers.
+Combining the art styles and animation techniques of Avatar: The Last Airbender, Legend of Korra, Boondocks, X-Men '97, Naruto Shippuden,Castlevania,City Hunter, and One Punch Man would create a visually stunning series, with unique visuals and impressive fight choreography showcasing the distinct fighting styles of each character, making the action sequences thrilling and memorable; the series would feature well-choreographed fight scenes that elevate the overall quality, blending Asian-inspired elements with Western-style action and humor, resulting in a visually stunning and dynamic narrative; this approach to art style and animation would capture the essence of Street Fighter, offering high-quality character design, animation, and fight choreography, and providing a visually appealing and engaging experience that resonates with both fans of the games and new viewers; combining the art styles and animation techniques from Avatar: The Last Airbender, Legend of Korra, Boondocks, X-Men '97, Naruto Shippuden, Castlevania, City Hunter, and One Punch Man would create a visually stunning and dynamic series with fluid fight choreography and detailed character designs, each character having a distinct look and fighting style, making the series visually diverse and engaging with unique aesthetics and especially exciting and engaging fight choreography; the art style, character design, animation, and fight choreography of a modernized 90s Street Fighter animated series would be similar to the combination of Avatar the Last Airbender, Black Dynamite, Seis Manos, Legend of Korra, Boondocks, X-Men '97, Jackie Chan Adventures, Naruto Shippuden, Castlevania, City Hunter, and One Punch Man, resulting in a visually stunning animation that offers a rich and immersive experience for viewers.

-11. Streaming on Prime Video, Peacock, or Crunchyroll
+11. Streaming on Prime Video, Peacock, or Crunchyroll:

 Streaming the 90s Americanized Street Fighter animated series on platforms like Prime Video, Peacock, or Crunchyroll would ensure wide accessibility and reach, with Prime Video providing a large audience base, high production values, and a diverse content library fitting for a mature, action-packed series; Peacock offering broad reach, especially in the U.S., with potential for cross-promotion with other popular shows, and a platform for exclusive content and behind-the-scenes features; and Crunchyroll, as a dedicated anime platform, attracting a dedicated fanbase and offering opportunities for simulcasting and community engagement; these platforms cater to diverse audiences and would be ideal for a revamped Street Fighter series, making it easily accessible to a global audience, especially fans of anime and martial arts, ensuring high-quality production and a great platform for the series, ensuring it reaches both new viewers and long-time fans of the franchise, each platform having its own strengths to help reach the target demographic effectively, making the series widely accessible and ensuring it benefits from the high production standards these platforms offer.

-12. Voice Cast from Past Games and Diverse Actors
+12. Voice Cast from Past Games and Diverse Actors:

 Bringing back voice actors from past Street Fighter games would provide continuity and familiarity for fans, ensuring the characters’ voices remain true to their original portrayals; casting well-known actors from TV shows and movies would add star power and attract a wider audience, with diverse casting reflecting the global nature of the Street Fighter universe and providing authentic representations of the characters; featuring voice actors from past Street Fighter games alongside diverse actors from TV and movies would bring authenticity and star power to the series, enhancing the characters’ personalities and making the series more engaging; this mix of veteran Street Fighter game actors and diverse actors from TV shows and movies would bring new energy and authenticity to the characters, appealing to both long-time fans and new viewers, and ensuring a high-quality voice cast that enhances the overall experience; bringing back voice actors from past Street Fighter games would provide a sense of continuity and nostalgia for fans, while including diverse actors from TV shows and movies would add fresh voices and perspectives, enhancing the overall quality of the voice acting; this combination of familiar voices and diverse talent would add authenticity and star power to the series, attracting both long-time fans and new viewers by providing a high-quality voice cast that enriches the characters and the overall experience; the voice cast for the 90s Americanized Street Fighter animated series will be from the past Street Fighter games and some all-star diverse actors from TV shows and movies to provide the voices of the characters, ensuring a high-quality voice cast that enhances the overall experience and appeals to a broad audience.

-13. New Antagonist with Different Motivation and Faction
+13. New Antagonist with Different Motivation and Faction:

 Introducing a new antagonist with a unique motivation and a new faction would add fresh dynamics to the series, with this villain having a unique fighting style and a compelling backstory that sets them apart from previous antagonists; the new faction could have its own distinct goals and methods, creating new challenges for the heroes and keeping the storyline engaging and unpredictable; incorporating a new dangerous faction and a unique fighting style would add fresh conflict and excitement, making the series unpredictable and intriguing; a new antagonist with a unique motivation, faction, and fighting style would refresh the series, offering opportunities for exciting storylines and allowing for new alliances and rivalries among the Street Fighters, exploration of themes like ambition and power, and innovative fight choreography, bringing a fresh dynamic to the series and enhancing the overall narrative; introducing a new antagonist with a different motivation and a new faction would keep the storyline fresh and unpredictable, as this villain could have a unique fighting style and a compelling backstory that challenges the heroes in new ways; this would also expand the Street Fighter universe by introducing new lore and conflicts, allowing for new plot twists and character development, keeping the storyline fresh and exciting; the new antagonist/villain for the 90s Americanized Street Fighter animated series is not connected to M. Bison, Shadaloo, Akuma/Gouki, and Gill, but with a different motivation, a new dangerous faction, and a distinct fighting style.

-14. 20-Episode Order
+14. 20-Episode Order:

 A 20-episode order would allow for more in-depth storytelling, character development, and world-building, providing a rich and immersive experience where each episode could explore different aspects of the Street Fighter universe; the series could feature multiple story arcs, focusing on different characters or plotlines to keep the narrative dynamic and engaging, allowing for detailed storytelling and character development, ideal for exploring complex plots and multiple character arcs; this length would provide enough time to develop characters, explore plotlines, and deliver satisfying arcs, resulting in a well-paced and comprehensive storyline that maintains viewer interest throughout, with each episode focusing on different characters or storylines, weaving them together into a cohesive narrative, ensuring a satisfying and well-paced series that allows for in-depth exploration of the plot and character arcs, ultimately creating a series that is both immersive and engaging, providing ample time to develop the storyline, characters, and world-building, allowing for major events and battles to be built up to and delivered in a satisfying manner, creating a rich and immersive experience for viewers.

-15. Set 6 Years After Street Fighter 6 (Non-Canon)
+15. Set 6 Years After Street Fighter 6 (Non-Canon):

 Setting the series six years after Street Fighter 6 would provide a fresh starting point, where characters could have evolved, taken on new roles, or faced new challenges, and the series could explore the consequences of the events in Street Fighter 6, introducing new threats and adventures, creating a sense of continuity while allowing for creative freedom; this non-canon approach would provide a fresh timeline and new possibilities for storytelling, maintaining a connection to the games while enabling dynamic and imaginative narratives; setting the series six years after Street Fighter 6 would allow for new developments in the characters’ lives and the world they inhabit, including new alliances, rivalries, and threats that have emerged over the years; being non-canon would give the writers creative freedom to explore new storylines and character developments without being constrained by existing lore, allowing for a fresh and dynamic narrative that maintains a connection to the games while exploring new and exciting possibilities, ultimately creating a series that is set six years after Street Fighter 6, providing a fresh starting point and new possibilities for storytelling while maintaining a connection to the games.